Alternative wedding readings. Image: Ashworth Photography

 To make me happy.

 14. Extract from The Princess Bride by William Goldman

 “Do I love you?
 My God, if your love were a grain of sand, mine would be a universe of beaches… I have stayed these years in my hovel because of you.
 I have taught myself languages because of you.
 I have made my body strong because I thought you might be pleased by a strong body.
 I have lived my life with only the prayer that some sudden dawn you might glance in my direction.
 I have not known a moment in years when the sight of you did not send my heart careening against my rib cage.
 I have not known a night when your visage did not accompany me to sleep.
 There has not been a morning when you did not flutter behind my waking eyelids…

 I love you.
 Okay?
 Want it louder?
 I love you.
 Spell it out, should I?
 I ell-oh-vee-ee why-oh-you.
 Want it backward?
 You love I…

 I’ve been saying it so long to you, you just wouldn’t listen.
 Every time you said, ‘Farm Boy, do this’, you thought I was answering, ‘As you wish’, but that’s only because you were hearing wrong.
 ‘I love you’ was what it was, but you never heard.”

 Perfect Wedding is the UK’s best-selling monthly bridal magazine.
 From inspiration to organisation, we have everything you need to plan your perfect day.
-Subscribe today and receive three issues for just £3 – saving 67%!
+Subscribe today and receive a free DHC Cleansing Oil – worth £21.50 and save 25% on shop price!
 ORDER NOW